-"SubscribeTimeMillis"

-SubscribeTimeM SubscribeTimeMillis

-Function: Returns the time at which the subscriber subscribed to the hosted recipient list referenced by the target group in whose context the formula is used, represented in milliseconds since "Jan.
+Function: Returns the time when the subscriber has joined the dataset or subscribed to the hosted recipient list which is referenced by the target group in whose context the formula is used, represented in milliseconds since "Jan.
 1st 1970, 00:00:00 GMT".

-Return-Type: Number

-Restriction: Can only be used in formulas in the condition tree of a Hosted Recipient List target group or in a "Calc" system drop-in together with recipients based on such a target group.
-Will not be accepted in formulas for a different recipient type.
+Restriction: Can only be used in formulas in the condition tree of a "Dataset" or "Hosted Recipient List" target group or in a Calc system drop-in together with recipients based on such a target group.
+Will not be accepted in formulas for a different recipients type or in a formula of a derivation rule (of a derived profile field in a dataset or hosted list)!

 Arguments: None.

-Examples: SubscribeTimeMillis